Reporting inappropriate conduct in Aalto – information about Investigation on fashion programme

 Read more news

-The application round for the new student apartments that are being built in Otakaari 15 starts on 16 March.
-The property will have 153 modern apartments that have been designed to meet the needs of current students right at the heart of Aalto University’s campus.
+Otakaari 15 housing applications are open!The property will offer 153 modern apartments designed to meet the needs of today’s students right in the heart of Aalto University campus.